-Within this document are several resources to be used in conjunction with the identify, prevent and control, and declare concepts:
+As appendices to this document, there are several resources that can be used in conjunction with the identify, prevent and control, and declare concepts:

-- Page 14 depicts "How to Handle Labels of Incoming and Outgoing Products" in a diagram detailing recommended procedures to maintain proper handling of labels. - Page 15 contains a process flow diagram that illustrates the targets for mitigation in a hypothetical flow diagram for fresh pork sausage - Page 16 illustrates an allergen risk evaluation and labeling flow chart to assist with an establishment's evaluation of whether or not special labeling is needed - Page 17 is the beginning of the specific "Establishment Checklists" that are provided to assist establishments with questions to consider as they brainstorm the identification, prevention and control, and labeling of allergens - Page 20 includes "Allergen Scenarios and Possible Preventive Measures" that are hypothetical scenarios along with preventive measures that could have been taken to illustrate concepts from the guidelines - Page 23 highlights the references and sources of information used throughout this document along with other resources for additional information
+- Page 14 depicts "How to Handle Labels of Incoming and Outgoing Products" in a diagram detailing recommended procedures to maintain proper handling of labels. - Page 15 contains a process flow diagram that illustrates the targets for mitigation in a hypothetical flow diagram for fresh pork sausage.
+This mitigation targets are highlighted to correspond with the identify, prevent and control, and declare principles emphasized in this quidance. - Page 16 illustrates an allergen risk evaluation and labeling flow chart to assist with an establishment's evaluation of whether or not special labeling is needed. - Page 17 is the beginning of the specific "Establishment Checklists" that are provided to assist establishments with questions to consider as they brainstorm the identification, prevention and control, and labeling of allergens. - Page 20 includes "Allergen Scenarios and Possible Preventive Measures" that are hypothetical scenarios along with preventive measures that could have been taken to illustrate the concepts from the guidelines. - Page 22 is the beginning of a resource entitled "Allergenic Ingredients and Foods" which was adapted from Food Allergy Research and Education (FARE) to help establishments identify "Big Eight" allergens. - Page 26 highlights the references and sources of information used throughout this document along with other resources for additional information.